 6. Avoid buying hygiene products at the grocery store

 Many people buy household products at the grocery store without realizing how much they’re overpaying for those items.
-You can find hygiene products for cheaper at places like Walmart or Target.
-Plus, those stores often run sales on hygiene products.
+You can often find hygiene products for less at places like Walmart, Target or one of the dollar stores.

 9. Bring a calculator to the store

-Use either your phone or an actual calculator to add up your groceries as you go along.
-This can be especially helpful if you have a strict budget to stick to.
+Use either your smartphone or a handheld calculator to add up the cost of your groceries as you go through the aisles.
+This can be especially helpful if you’re sticking to a strict budget.

 10. Shop the sales

-Make sure to check your local newspaper circulars or store apps to know what’s on sale and when.
+Be sure to check your local newspaper circulars or store apps to know what’s on sale and when.
 It can pay to plan your menu based on what’s currently on sale, especially when it comes to items such as meat and fish.

-Be careful not to buy things on sale simply because they’re on sale, though.
-Instead, make your grocery list first and then check the sales to see what lines up.
+Be careful not to buy things simply because they’re on sale, without adding them to your menu plan.

 11. Join grocery store loyalty programs

 Plenty of grocery stores have loyalty programs you can sign up for that will earn you points and send you coupons, often integrated into the store’s app.
 A lot of stores will also have discounts specifically for loyalty members as well.

 12. Take advantage of curbside pickup

-13. Shop some items in bulk and freeze
+13. Buy items in bulk and freeze the extras

-Some items are cheaper when purchased in bulk, so when it makes sense, shop in bulk and freeze what you don’t need right now.
-This can go for bread, meat, cheese and more.
+Some foods are significantly cheaper when purchased in bulk.
+So when it makes sense, buy in large quantities and freeze what you don’t need right now.
+This can apply to bread, meat, cheese and more.

-This can be an especially useful tip if there is a sale to buy in bulk.
-Sometimes you’ll find a deal on bread for two loaves or two packs of cheese.
-Rather than try to use it all at once, freeze the spare for later.
+This practice can be especially useful during certain sales.
+For instance, you may find a deal that applies when you purchase two loaves of bread or two packages of cheese.
+Rather than trying to use it all at once, freeze the spare for later.

 14. Shop on a full stomach

 This is an age-old tip for grocery shopping.
-Going to a grocery store when you’re hungry will likely cause you to overspend.
+Going to a grocery store when you’re hungry could cause you to overspend.
 You’re much more likely to grab plenty of groceries you don’t need when all you can think about is your growling stomach.

 Instead, eat a meal or snack before you head to the store so you’re not focused on how hungry you are.

 Produce is more expensive when it’s out of season.
-Understand what produce is in season and when, so you can shop fruits and vegetables when they’re the most tasty and cheapest.
+Understand what produce is in season and when, so you can enjoy fruits and vegetables when they’re tastiest and cheapest.

 16. Shop bulk bins

-If you have the luxury of having multiple grocery stores within shopping distance, compare products and prices across the board and shop where you find the best deals.
-It may not make sense to do too much running around to get all of your groceries, but perhaps one day of the week is reserved for one store, another day for another store, etc. This way you’re getting the best deals in an organized manner.
+If you’re lucky enough to have multiple grocery stores near you, compare products and prices across the board and shop where you find the best deals.
+It might not make sense to do too much running around to get all of your groceries, but perhaps a couple different days of the week can be reserved for visiting a couple of different stores.